george-hawkins/breadboard-vtx-control/README.md

 ![configurator-warning](configurator-warning.png)

-Now you can update the firmware via the Configurator rather than copying it on via the ST-LINK.
+Now, if you want to update the firmware, you can do this via the Configurator rather than copying it over via the ST-LINK.

 Nucleo pinout
 -------------

 Now, we're going to start wiring things up to the Nucleo board.
-To do this we need a pinout diagram for the board's headers (there are two rows of headers and each row is in turn split into an upper and lower part, these parts are named CN7, CN8, CN9 and CN10).
+To do this we need a pinout diagram for the board's headers (there are the left and right headers and each of these is in turn split into an upper and lower part, these parts are named CN7, CN8, CN9 and CN10).

 Unfortunately there don't seem to be any really nice pinout diagrams for the board, the best is the one that you can find in the user manual that you can download from the [documentation section](https://www.st.com/en/evaluation-tools/nucleo-f722ze.html#documentation) of the board's page on the ST site.
-The diagram in the _Hardware layout and configuration_ section of the manual is just the same as the one that comes with the board's blister pack.
+The diagram in the _Hardware layout and configuration_ section of the manual is just the same as the one that comes in the board's blister pack.

-The silkscreen on the board itself isn't very helpful as the pins are laid out to be very similar to the Arduino UNO headers and given names that correspond to the pin names on the UNO rather than their real STM32 names.
+The silkscreen on the board itself isn't very helpful as the pins are laid out to be very similar to the Arduino UNO headers and are given names that correspond to the pin names on the UNO rather than their real STM32 names.

 Initially, I referred to some pins here by their silkscreened names but this turns out to be very confusing.
 E.g. the silkscreened A0 corresponds to the similarly positioned A0 on an Arduino UNO.
 However, the STM32 also has an A0 pin (referred to as PA0 in the Nucleo manual and as A00 within Betaflight Configurator) that is totally unrelated to this silkscreened pin A0.